Elder Care: RESOURCES

 Administration on Aging (AoA)

-The Administration on Aging 1-B (AoA) is non-profit agency, who’s mission is to help seniors, or those with disabilities, remain living independently, in their own home, for as long as possible.
+The Administration on Aging 1-B (AoA) is non-profit agency whose mission is to help seniors, or those with disabilities, remain living independently, in their own home, for as long as possible.
 Clicking one of the many links provides information on Medicare, Medicaid and many community resources for Southeast Michigan.

 The National Council on the Aging (NCOA)